 The Medici Bank, once a symbol of economic power, collapsed due to financial mismanagement.

-By the 18th century, the Medici bloodline faded as family members died out.
+By the 18th century, the Medici bloodline faded as family members died.

-This allowed Florence to retain its treasures, including works in the Uffizi Gallery, thereby strengthening the city’s identity as a center of art and history long after the House of Medici came to an end.
+This allowed Florence to retain its treasures, including works in the Uffizi Gallery, thereby strengthening the city’s identity as a center of art and history long after the House of Medici ended.

 Frequently Asked Questions